-- 5.22 2015/16 saw a significant increase in the amount of additional employment floorspace completed, in most categories.
-Completions within the designated town centre areas took place in Whitby only. - 5.23 The provision of an adequate supply of high quality, diverse employment opportunities forms a strategic priority for the sustainable economic development and regeneration of Scarborough. - 5.24 The Borough Council's updated Employment Land Review was published in November 2015, which drew the following conclusions: - Although a large proportion (53.4 hectares) of employment land within the borough is currently vacant, undeveloped or derelict, the vast majority of this land is located at Scarborough Business Park (43 hectares), particularly the area to the south of the Business Park. - Future demand for employment land has been calculated at around 35 hectares over the plan period (up to the year 2032), taking account of econometric modelling, emerging sectors (the proposed potash mine and off-shore wind farm), the growth aspirations of local businesses and the need to re-provide employment land likely to be lost to other uses.
+- 5.21 2016/17 saw a significant decrease in the amount of additional employment floorspace completed (compared to the previous two years) due to completions mainly on smaller schemes.
+However, completions in categories B1a and A2 ('office use') show a significant increase on last year's figures.
+Completions within the designated town centre areas took place in Scarborough only. - 5.22 The provision of an adequate supply of high quality, diverse employment opportunities forms a strategic priority for the sustainable economic development and regeneration of Scarborough. - 5.23 The Borough Council's updated Employment Land Review was published in November 2015.
+The ELR has fed into the production of the new (2017) Local Plan and draws the following conclusions: - Although a large proportion (53.4 hectares) of employment land within the borough is currently vacant, undeveloped or derelict, the vast majority of this land is located at Scarborough Business Park (43 hectares), particularly the area to the south of the Business Park. - Future demand for employment land has been calculated at around 35 hectares over the plan period (up to the year 2032), taking account of econometric modelling, emerging sectors (the proposed potash mine and off-shore wind farm), the growth aspirations of local businesses and the need to re-provide employment land likely to be lost to other uses. - As the principal town in the Borough, Scarborough and its wider urban area should continue to be the focus for employment land provision.
+Scarborough Business Park is of strategic importance to the borough's economy and its role should be protected and enhanced during the new plan period (up to the year 2032) and beyond.

-- As the principal town in the Borough, Scarborough and its wider urban area should continue to be the focus for employment land provision.
-Scarborough Business Park is of strategic importance to the borough's economy and its role should be protected and enhanced during the emerging plan period (up to the year 2032) and beyond. - Given Whitby's physical and environmental constraints, particularly within the central areas of the town, the area of search for new employment land is limited to extensions to Whitby Business Park (as enabled by the recently adopted Whitby Business Park Area Action Plan). - There is a clear need to allocate some land for business and industrial development in the south of the borough.
+- Given Whitby's physical and environmental constraints, particularly within the central areas of the town, the area of search for new employment land is limited to extensions to Whitby Business Park (as enabled by the recently adopted Whitby Business Park Area Action Plan). - There is a clear need to allocate some land for business and industrial development in the south of the borough.
 Given the lack of development opportunities in Filey, this need could be met at Hunmanby Industrial Estate, which is the main location for business and industrial development in the south of the borough.
 This reflects the joint role of Filey and Hunmanby in providing services and facilities in the southern part of the borough.

-Unemployment in the borough is currently relatively high.
-Local Plan policies should therefore support employment opportunities to meet local needs and to strike the correct balance between housing and employment.
+Local Plan policies should support employment opportunities to meet local needs and to strike the correct balance between housing and employment.

 Local Plan policies should protect existing employment floorspace provision, but should also recognise that some existing premises do not meet the needs of modern day businesses.
-The Employment Land Review (Nov 2015) will inform the type and amount of future employment land provision within the Local Plan policies.
+The Employment Land Review (Nov 2015) will inform the type and amount of future employment land provision within the emerging Local Plan policies.
 Policies will also seek the provision of high value jobs by maintaining a portfolio of employment sites.
 This should assist in the continued diversification of the borough's economy, limit daily out-commuting and ensure that net out-migration does not increase.